-Originally used of expeditions on sea or land; restriction to "land force" is by late 18c.
-Transferred meaning "host, multitude" is c.
+Originally used of expeditions on sea or land; the restriction to "land force" is by late 18c.
+The transferred meaning "host, multitude" is by c.
 1500.
-Meaning "body of men trained and equipped for war" is from 1550s.
+The meaning "body of men trained and equipped for war" is from 1550s.

 The Old English words were here (still preserved in derivatives such as harrier; see harry (v.)), from Proto-Germanic *harjan, from PIE *korio- "people, crowd;" and fierd, with an original sense of "expedition," from Proto-Germanic *farthi-, related to faran "travel" (see fare (v.)).
 In spite of etymology, in the Anglo-Saxon Chronicle here generally meant "invading Vikings" and fierd was used for the local militias raised to fight them.
 Army-ant is from 1863, so called for marching in immense numbers.